vhawk19/Py_Primer/Learn to handle your file/Reading from a file.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/7/7a/Reading-297450.png"  width="250" height="250" float="left"/>

-Previously we have created a new file, called "test.txt " having the following contents in it:
+Previously we have created a new file, called "test.txt" having the following contents in it :
 ```
 This is my first python program.
 I am really excited about it!!
 ```
-To read a file in Python, we must open the file in read mode.Then we use read() method for reading the content of the file:
+To read a file in Python, we must open the file in read mode.Then we use read() method for reading the content of the file :

 ```python
 f = open("test.txt", "r")